-KFFL answers some important fantasy baseball questions for each Major League Baseball team as spring training approaches.
+KFFL answers important fantasy baseball questions about each Major League Baseball team as spring training approaches.
 What must fantasy baseball players know about the Arizona Diamondbacks?

 About Tim Heaney

 Tim's work has been featured by USA Today/Sports Weekly, among numerous outlets, and recognized as a finalist in the Fantasy Sports Writers Association awards.
 The Boston University alum, who competes in LABR and Tout Wars, has won numerous industry leagues in both baseball and football.